VenusProtocol/vips/README.md

 ```

 After executing the command, enter the needed information for the script.
-Here is example input for exporting an example (`multisig/proposals/sepolia/example.ts`) VIP into a JSON Gnosis Safe format:
+Here is example input for exporting Multisig VIP 000 (`multisig/proposals/vip-000/vip-000-sepolia.ts`) into a JSON Gnosis Safe format:

 ```
-npx hardhat run scripts/createProposal.ts --network sepolia Number of the VIP to propose (if using gnosisTXBuilder press enter to skip ) => Type of the proposal txBuilder/venusApp/bsc/gnosisTXBuilder => gnosisTXBuilder Address of the governance contract (optional, press enter to skip) => Name of tx file (from ./multisig/network(available)/ dir) to execute => example
+npx hardhat run scripts/createProposal.ts --network sepolia Number of the VIP to propose (if using gnosisTXBuilder press enter to skip ) => <blank>
+Type of the proposal txBuilder/venusApp/bsc/gnosisTXBuilder => gnosisTXBuilder Address of the governance contract (optional, press enter to skip) => <blank>
+Multisig VIP ID (located at ./multisig/proposals/vip-{id}) to process => 000
 ```

 The script should output a file `gnosisTXBuilder.json` that you can import in your Gnosis Safe UI.